Samarth677/Hackrush/README.md

 # Hackrush

 Hello guys ,
-Have you faced problem while posting pic on insta what to right  in description for social media freaks like us we have made a  preposterous and out of the box idea of generating captions just put your photo and get a apt caption and flaunt infront of your friends.
+Have you faced problem while posting picture on social media what to write in description for social media freaks like us we have made a  preposterous and out of the box idea of generating captions just put your photo and get a apt caption and flaunt infront of your friends.